pikatchu/closedsource/book/0017-china_town.md

 ![noodle restaurant](/assets/images/noodle_restaurant.png)

-After a long day at school, Leo finally made it back to Elias’ place.
+After a long day at school, Leo finally made it back to Elias' place.
 As he stepped through the door, he found Elias lounging on the couch, flipping through a book.

 Without looking up, Elias asked, “What do you want to eat tonight?”

 Leo thought for a moment.
-He hadn’t really considered it, but before he could answer—
+He hadn't really considered it, but before he could answer—

 “Noodles!”
 Elias declared.